Two of my latest documentary projects.

 Light & Dark

-Photographs and information about a 35mm analogue photography project in Devon and Cornwall.
-A group of 5 Austrian youngsters on an Erasmus+ photography residential shot and produced a body of work on manual camera, processing the results by hand in a local darkroom.
+European 35mm analogue photography project in Cornwall & Devon.
+A group of five Austrian youngsters on an Erasmus+ photography residential shot and produced a body of work on manual cameras, processing the results by hand in a local darkroom.